Large Language Models for Automated Literature Review: An Evaluation of Reference Generation, Abstract Writing, and Review Composition: Experiments

+In Reference Generation and Review Composition tasks, we set $N$ as 10, each model generates 10 references.
 For the generated reference evaluation, we use \textbf{Semantic Scholar} as the external database.
 Recently, LLMs-as-judges has become more common~\cite{Chen_Chen_Liu_Jiang_Wang_2024, Zheng_Chiang_Sheng_Zhuang_Wu_Zhuang_Lin_Li_Li_Xing_et_al_2023, Xing_Zhao_Wu_An_Chen_Li_Zhang_Dai_2024}.
-So, we employ \textbf{TRUE}~\cite{honovich-etal-2022-true-evaluating}, along with \textbf{GPT-4o } as NLI models for evaluating factual consistency in context.
-To compute semantic similarity, we use\textbf{ text-embedding-3-large} to convert texts into embeddings.
+So, for the Abstract Writing task, we employ \textbf{TRUE}~\cite{honovich-etal-2022-true-evaluating}, along with \textbf{GPT-4o} as NLI models for evaluating factual consistency in context; to compute semantic similarity, we use\textbf{ text-embedding-3-large} to convert texts into embeddings.
+For the Review Composition task, we employ \textbf{GPT-4o } as the NLI model in Eq~\ref{e10}, and set $q$ as 10.